atsheehan/curriculum/lessons/dynamic-web-pages/dynamic-web-pages.md

 When a request comes in, Sinatra looks through the routes we have defined and uses the first one that fits the pattern.
 This route will be used for any request that fits the `GET /tasks/*` pattern where `*` represents a string of characters.

-Once we have a request that matches this pattern, we need some way to figure out what name was used in the URL.
+Once we have a request that matches this pattern (e.g. `/tasks/buy%20milk`), we need some way to figure out what name was used in the URL.
 This is where the `:task_name` portion of the route comes into play.
 Sinatra will extract information from a request and store in a Hash called **params**:

 ```ruby
 get "/tasks" do